How does Crypto Insurance work?- Crypto insurance is relatively new, but it’s quickly becoming a popular product.

 What Is Covered By Each Coverage?

-Two main concepts need understanding before evaluating whether these policies are right for you: what you’re buying (the coverage) and how much it costs (the premium).
+Before evaluating whether these policies are right for you, two main concepts need understanding: what you’re buying (the coverage) and how much it costs (the premium).

 Crypto insurance is a form of coverage that offers protection from the financial losses that stem from events such as hacks, fraud, and theft.